Jacopopiazza/RecSys-Challenge/README.md

 The goal is to recommend a list of 10 potentially relevant items for each user.
 MAP@10 is used for evaluation.
 You can use any kind of recommender algorithm you wish written in Python.

 ## Evaluation
-The evaluation metric for this competition is MAP@10.
+The evaluation metric for this competition was MAP@10.

 ## Recommender
 Our best recommender is a hybrid composed of